ryan-barrett/fixing-sanfran/README.md

 <h3>User Stories:</h3>
 <ul>
   <li>Users will be able to either publically or anonymously leave an "issue" with the city.</li>
+  <li>Users will be able to use a form to leave an issue.
+The add issue form will be located on the issues page and will be visible via modal.
+An issue will include: a text description, an address, and optionally will be able to upload an image using paperclip.</li>
-  <li>Users will be able to upload an image of the issue, leave a text description, and mark the location on google maps.</li> <li>Users will be prompted to contact the proper authorities regarding their issue depending on where the issue is taking place.</li>
+  <li>Users will be prompted to contact the proper authorities regarding their issue depending on where the issue is taking place.
+This will be done via modal placed on currently existing issues.</li>
-  <li> Users will be able to rate currently existing issues.</li>
+  <li> Users will be able to rate currently existing issues to ensure the authenticity of the issue.
+Issues which are rated poorly or as false will be automatically removed.</li>
 </ul>
 <hr/>